 Teaching takes the form of lectures, seminars, workshops, tutorials, projects and other assignments.
 Project work and written assignments are common and may be assigned to individuals or groups.
-It is good to have access to your own computer, there is a wireless network at SSE, so you can work anywhere.
+While you can book a place in one of SSE's computer rooms, it is good to have access to your own computer.
+There is a wireless network at SSE, so you can work anywhere.
+In addition, there are a limited number of computer labs.